AnthonyMercadante/AircraftIdentificationAI/README.md

 # Aircraft Identifier AI: WWII to Modern Era

 ## Introduction
 Welcome to the Aircraft Identifier AI project repository!
-This project, led by Nam, Nishkarsh, Adam, and Anthony, develops an AI model to identify aircraft in photographs.
-It's a collaboration with the National Air Force Museum of Canada, inspired by WWII RAF's training methods.
+This project, led by Nam, Nishkarsh, Adam, and Anthony, is a collaboration with the National Air Force Museum of Canada.
+We're developing an AI model to identify aircraft in photographs, inspired by WWII RAF's training methods using aircraft silhouette playing cards.

 ## Project Background
-During WWII, the RAF used aircraft silhouette playing cards for training.
-We're modernizing this concept with AI, aiding the museum's digitization effort and enhancing public research capabilities.
+Our project modernizes the RAF's WWII training concept by using AI, aiding the museum's digitization effort and enhancing public research capabilities.

 ## Current Challenge
-The museum is digitizing its aircraft photo archive, but current search methods are limited and manual.
+As the museum digitizes its aircraft photo archive, we face the challenge of limited and manual search methods.
 Our AI aims to automate and improve this process.

 ## Project Goals
-- Develop an AI model to identify aircraft types in photos.
+- Develop an AI model to identify various aircraft types in photos.
-- Focus on accurate plane detection, progressing to specific identifications.
+- Focus on accurate aircraft detection, progressing to specific identifications.
 - Stretch goal: Extract textual information like aircraft numbers from photos.

 ## Research Focus
-We're exploring the number of labeled examples needed for effective training, considering various aircraft angles and perspectives.
-A key goal is to reduce processing time and enhance accuracy.
+We're investigating the number of labeled examples needed for effective training, considering different aircraft angles and perspectives.
+Our key goal is to enhance accuracy while reducing processing time.

+## Tools Directory
+In the `tools` directory, you'll find various tools developed to assist in the project.
+Currently, it includes:
+- **Image Downloader Tool**: This tool, located at `tools/image_downloader`, facilitates downloading a custom dataset from the Open Images Dataset V7 tailored for specific classes.
+It's essential for gathering training data for our AI model.

 ## Contributing
 Contributions and suggestions are welcome!
 For inquiries, contact Stephen Adams at [stephen.adams5@mohawkcollege.ca](mailto:stephen.adams5@mohawkcollege.ca).

-To include instructions for setting up the virtual environment in your project's README, you can add a section that guides users through the process of cloning the repository, setting up the virtual environment, installing dependencies, and running the project.
-Here's a suggested addition to your README:

----

 ## Getting Started

-Follow these instructions to set up a local development environment, so you can contribute to the project or simply run it on your own machine.
+To contribute to the project or run it on your own machine, follow these steps to set up a local development environment.

 ### Prerequisites
 - Python 3.x